Masslesslike minimal subtraction for massive scalar field theory: 1. Introduction

+where $\mu_{0}$ and $\lambda$ are the bare mass and coupling constant, respectively.
+We omitted the index corresponding to the $O(N)$ internal symmetry since they appear only as $N$-dependent coefficients in the diagrammatic expansion.
+The one-particle irreducible ($1PI$) primitively divergent vertex parts are $\Gamma^{(2)}(p, \mu_{0}, \lambda, \Lambda)$, $\Gamma^{(4)}(p_{i}, \mu_{0}, \lambda, \Lambda)$ and the composite one $\Gamma^{(2,1)}(p_{1}, p_{2}; Q,\mu_{0}, \lambda, \Lambda)$ .
+The parameter $\Lambda$ is the cutoff which characterizes the bare theory under consideration \cite{IIM}.
+The $p_{i}$ in the argument of the several vertex parts stand for external momenta, whereas $Q$ is the momentum of the inserted composite operator.
+Note that a vertex part with an arbitrary number $N$ of external legs and of composite operators $L$, is represented by $\Gamma^{(N,L)}(p_{1},,... p_{N}; Q_{1},..., Q_{L},\mu_{0}, \lambda, \Lambda)$.
 Let us summarize some basic facts.
 The starting point is to define a three-loop bare mass $\mu^{2}$= $\Gamma^{(2)} (p=0, \mu_{0}, \lambda, \Lambda) = \mu_{0}^{2} + O(\lambda)$.
 Next we write $\mu_{0}^{2}= \mu^{2} - O(\lambda)$ and replace it in all the vertex parts.
 Consequently, the vertex parts now depend only upon $\mu$ in their arguments.
 This procedure has the virtue of eliminating {\it all} diagrams including tadpole insertions inside {\it all} vertex parts at arbitrary loop order.
 For the aim we have in mind, we expand $\Gamma^{(2)}$ up to three-loop order, whereas $\Gamma^{(4)}$ and $\Gamma^{(2,1)}$ are expanded up to two-loop level.
 The diagrams that are left in $\Gamma^{(2)}$ have the peculiarity that they must be subtracted from their value at $p=0$ order by order at the loop expansion (see the conventions in \cite{CL}).
 Without loss of generality, we shall consider a Euclidean metric that will be useful for our purposes in what follows.
 The results, however, are valid (with minor modifications) to include Minkowski spacetime.
 Henceforth we shall drop the cutoff from the arguments of all vertex parts: dimensional regularization of the divergent integrals will be expressed as poles in $\epsilon=4-d$ throughout.
 The aforementioned bare primitively divergent vertex parts have the following perturbative expansions:

 The integrals $I_{2}$ and $I_{4}$ are not particularly important to the manipulations we are going to make.
 They are given by

 We simply give their expressions in terms of $\epsilon$ as $I_{2} (P,\mu)=\frac{\mu^{- \epsilon}}{\epsilon} \Bigl[1 -\frac{\epsilon}{2} (1 + L(P,\mu))\Bigr]$ and $I_{4} =\frac{\mu^{- 2 \epsilon}}{2 \epsilon^{2}} \Bigl[ 1 - \epsilon (L(P,\mu) + \frac{1}{2}) \Bigr]$, where $P= (p_{1} + p_{2}, p_{1} + p_{3}, p_{2} + p_{3})$ and $L(P,\mu) = \int_{0}^{1} dx ln\Bigl[\frac{P^{2}}{\mu^{2}} x(1-x) + 1 \Bigr]$.
 The key ingredient is the manipulation of the two- and three-loop Feynman integrals $I_{3}$ and $I_{5}$ of the two-point vertex part.
 They correspond to the following expressions: